arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ## SPIFFE Bundle Endpoint

-The SPIFFE Bundle Endpoint allows for key distribution over the web.
-The bundle endpoint exposes the signing keys for X509 and JWT-SVIDs via a JSON Web Key Set according to {{RFC7517}} over HTTPS.
+The SPIFFE Bundle Endpoint exposes the signing keys for X509-SVIDs and JWT-SVIDs over HTTP via a JSON Web Key Set according to {{RFC7517}}.

-Server authentication on this endpoint is available in 2 flavors, for the sake of interopability in context of this specification the WebPKI flavor MUST be used.
+Server authentication on this endpoint is available in two flavors.
+For the sake of interoperability, in the context of this specification the WebPKI flavor MUST be used.
 This effectively means that the server certificate of the bundle endpoint is trusted by the authorization server accessing it.
 See Sec 5.2.1 of {{SPIFFE_FEDERATION}} for details.

 The authorization server SHOULD periodically poll the bundle endpoint to retrieve updated trust bundles, following the refresh hint and period provided in the bundle.
 See {{SPIFFE_FEDERATION}} for details.